smarkets/marge-bot/README.md

   --ssh-key-file FILE   Path to the private ssh key for marge so it can clone/push.
                            [env var: MARGE_SSH_KEY_FILE] (default: None) --embargo INTERVAL[,..]
-                        Time(s) during which no merging is to take place, e.g. "Friday 1pm - Monday 9am"
+                        Time(s) during which no merging is to take place, e.g. "Friday 1pm - Monday 9am".
-                           or "Fri 12:30 Europe/London - Mon 08:00 Europe/London"
                            [env var: MARGE_EMBARGO] (default: None) --use-merge-strategy  Use git merge instead of git rebase to update the *source* branch (EXPERIMENTAL) If you need to use a strict no-rebase workflow (in most cases you don't want this, even if you configured gitlab to use merge requests to use merge commits on the *target* branch (the default).)
+                           [env var: MARGE_USE_MERGE_STRATEGY] (default: False) --rebase-remotely     Instead of rebasing in a local clone of the repository, use GitLab's built-in rebase functionality, via their API.
+Note that Marge can't add information in the commits in this case.
-                           [env var: MARGE_USE_MERGE_STRATEGY] (default: False) --add-tested          Add "Tested: marge-bot <$MR_URL>" for the final commit on branch after it passed CI.
+                           [env var: MARGE_REBASE_REMOTELY] (default: False) --add-tested          Add "Tested: marge-bot <$MR_URL>" for the final commit on branch after it passed CI.
                            [env var: MARGE_ADD_TESTED] (default: False) --batch               Enable processing MRs in batches
-                           [env var: MARGE_BATCH] (default: False) --use-no-ff-batches      Disable fast forwarding when merging MR batches.
-                           [env var: MARGE_USE_NO_FF_BATCHES] (default: False) --add-part-of         Add "Part-of: <$MR_URL>" to each commit in MR.
+                           [env var: MARGE_BATCH] (default: False) --add-part-of         Add "Part-of: <$MR_URL>" to each commit in MR.
                            [env var: MARGE_ADD_PART_OF] (default: False) --add-reviewers       Add "Reviewed-by: $approver" for each approver of MR to each commit in MR.